bertomartin/css-guidelines-1/README.md

 Categorizing
 ------------
-There are four types of categories:
+There are four types of categories where the styling rules belong:

-1. Base: the defaults
+1. Base
+2. Layout
+3. Module
+4. State

+Base rules: The defaults belong here.
+There should be only single element selectors that say that wherever the element is on the page, it should look like this.

-2. Layout: the sections of a page holding modules
+Layout rules: The sections of a page holding one or more modules together.

-3. Module: the modular and reusable parts
+Module rules: The modular and reusable parts of our design like lists or sidebar sections.

-4. State: different states of modules and layouts.
-Indicate a JavaScript dependency.
+State rules: They describe the look of a module or layout in a particular state like hidden or expanded.
+The state rules indicate a JavaScript dependency.

 Naming Conventions
 ------------------